andreaprb/GettingAndCleaningData/README.md

 Instructions:
 1. Open R or RStudio.
 2. Type  getwd() , it will say what is the working directory.

-3. Set the working directory in R. You can use the setwd("your working directory") command or Session | Set Working Directory | Choose Directory
+3. Set the working directory in R. You can use the setwd("your working directory") command or Session | Set Working Directory | Choose Directory.
-4.	clone the repository
+4. Clone the repository
-5. Add the run_analysis.R  file script in the working directory
+5. Add the run_analysis.R  file script in the working directory in RStudio
 6. File | Open File | run_analysis.R
 7. Type source ("run_analysis.R")
 8. Type packagesRequired() *only if you don't have the dplyr and plyr packages installed and loaded